werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 #### Skip logs

-`"werf.io/skip-logs": true|false`
+`"werf.io/skip-logs": "true"|"false"`

-Set to `true` to suppress all logs of all containers of all Pods owned by resource with this annotation.
+Set to `"true"` to suppress all logs of all containers of all Pods owned by resource with this annotation.
 Annotation is disabled by default.

 #### Skip logs for containers